shantorueteee19/ruet_spml_BVP_stress/README.md

 For an overview of the introduction and framework, please refer to the "RUET_SPML_BVP_Stress_Framework.pdf" file.

 Credit:
-Coding, interfacing, and writing: M. S. Ali (shantorueteee19@ieee.org, shantorueteee19@gmail.com) Writing and interfacing: A. M. Rahman
+1. M. S. Ali (shantorueteee19@ieee.org, shantorueteee19@gmail.com) (Coding, interfacing, and writing)
+2. A. M. Rahman (Writing and interfacing)

 For any queries, feel free to contact us via email.